-Play the City (Sydney): NSW Artists and Musicians guidelines
+Play the City (Sydney): NSW Artists and Musicians Round Two guidelines

 Arts and Cultural Funding Program

-Applications for Play the City (Sydney): NSW Artists and Musicians are open.
+Applications for Play the City (Sydney): NSW Artists and Musicians are closed.

 Late applications cannot be accepted as the assessment process commences immediately after the deadline.